digit-co/mocha-pipelines/README.md

 # mocha-pipelines

-(mocha logo here with pipelines running through it)
+*(mocha logo here with pipelines running through it)*

-Parallelize your [mocha](https://github.com/mochajs/mocha) tests across multiple virtual machines (pipelines) to decrease the runtime of your tests.
+Parallelize your [mocha](https://github.com/mochajs/mocha) tests across multiple virtual machines (pipelines) and/or processes to decrease the runtime of your tests.

 ## How to parallelize
 `mocha-pipelines` only requires 2 arguments to get started - the total number